Why Legendary Explorers Loved Yellowstone

 One of the greatest wildlife conservation stories in recent history is the return of wolves to Yellowstone National Park.
 In 1995 and 1996 they were successfully introduced after a 70-year absence, increasing biodiversity by keeping the elk population at bay and helping the ecosystem flourish.

-Black and grizzly bears, America’s largest wild bison herd, elk, big-horned sheep, moose, foxes and coyotes all roam the landscape.
-You might see them for yourself, during an Evening Wildlife Encounter.
+Black and grizzly bears, America’s largest wild bison herd, elk, big-horned sheep, moose, foxes, and coyotes all roam the landscape.

 The geography is diverse